Tarool/discofetch/README.md

 [![NPM last update][npm-last-update-src]][npm-last-update-href]
 [![License][license-src]][license-href]

-🪩 Use legacy APIs with confidence.
+Use legacy APIs with confidence.

 Discofetch is a type-safe fetch client that automatically discovers and generates TypeScript types for REST APIs that lack OpenAPI specifications.
-Instead of manually writing types or dealing with `any`, Discofetch probes your API endpoints at build time and creates a fully-typed fetch client for runtime use.
+Instead of manually writing types or dealing with `any`, Discofetch probes your API endpoints at build time and creates a fully-typed fetch client for runtime use with zero overhead.

 ## Features